 - 1. Approve the following road network and addressing changes: - Rename Jayes Road north from the Abel Street intersection.
-Property numbering to begin at the Abel St intersection and increase heading north. - Rename Jayes Road south from the Abel Street intersection.
-Property numbering to remain unchanged. - 2.
-Select names for the new roads from Policy P.08 in order of preference. - Direct the CEO to engage the community in a three-week consultation period with direct consultation undertaken with any ratepayers requiring an address change.
+Property numbering to begin at the Abel St intersection and increase heading north.
+The names selected for the new roads from Policy P.08 in order of preference are Bode, Dent and Cailes. - Rename Jayes Road south from the Abel Street intersection.
+Property numbering to remain unchanged.
+The names selected for the new roads from Policy P.08 in order of preference are Cailes, Dent and Bode. - Direct the CEO to engage the community in a three-week consultation period with direct consultation undertaken with any ratepayers requiring an address change.
 Submissions to be reported to council at the April 2020 ordinary meeting.